 There are several circumstances in which consent is not possible.
 These include, but are not limited to, when someone is: forced, threatened, unconscious, unaware or is incapacitated by any substance (including alcohol).
 To learn more about the formal UT Austin definition of consent, see the policy.

 - Learn more about how HealthyHorns Play Safe including information on condoms, contraception and STI testing.

 - Attend a HealthyHorns Peer Education workshop.

 - The VAV Student Organization is open to all students who want to build a campus culture that values consent and healthy relationships and supports survivors.
-The VAV Student Org plans events throughout the year (including Sexual Violence Prevention Month in April and Relationship Violence Prevention Month in October), and offers a supportive space for learning about how to combat interpersonal violence.
-The Student Org meets every Tuesday, 6-7 PM in the Longhorn Wellness Center, SSB 1.106.
-Learn more and join the Facebook group
+The VAV Student Org offers a supportive space for learning about how to combat interpersonal violence.
+The student org meets every Tuesday 6:00 to 7:00pm.
+To learn more, email us or join the VAV Student Org Facebook group.

-- The VAV Theatre for Dialogue ensemble uses applied and interactive theatre to bring students a fresh understanding of consent.
-Through dialogue and active participation, UT students, faculty, and staff explore ways in which to discuss, question, and encourage a safer community through consent.
-Learn more about consent by booking a FREE performance of Get Sexy.
-Get Consent. on the UT campus.
+- Learn more about consent by booking a performance of Get Sexy.
+Get Consent.
+The VAV Theatre for Dialogue ensemble uses applied and interactive theatre to bring students a fresh understanding of consent.
+Through dialogue and active participation, UT students, faculty and staff explore ways to discuss, question and encourage a safer community through consent.

-If you have been impacted by Interpersonal Violence in any way and need support, please contact the Counseling and Mental Health Center, the Title IX Office, or Student Emergency Services.
+If you have been impacted by interpersonal violence in any way and need support, please contact the Counseling and Mental Health Center, Title IX Office, or Student Emergency Services.

 Together we can build a safer campus